Valkyrie Riders Cruiser Club

 Indiana NW Central Flatlands

-« Reply #3 on: Today at 08:26:22 AM »
+« Reply #2 on: August 20, 2025, 08:26:22 AM »

 The "dark spot" is inherit with side firing LED bulbs.
 Probably less with the Valks reflector but with smooth Shadow's reflectors, really prominent.
 Had a blue bulb in the Valk when I 1st. got it.
 Came home from work at night and encountered my usual deer "bystanders" and it made everything blue thus harder to detail/see whats ahead.
-Silverstar and HL adjustment up just like the 1100 Spirit.
+Replaced with a Silverstar and HL adjustment up just like the 1100 Spirit.

 Serk